Information below last updated in Fall 2014. Please check back soon for 2015 registration dates and election information.

 If You Want to Vote Absentee

 All eligible North Dakotans have the option to request a ballot before the day of an election in a process known as absentee voting.
 You do not need to provide a reason for why you are requesting an absentee; however you will be required to complete an application and sign an affidavit.
-You may submit an application anytime during the calendar year of an election; however ballots are not available until the fortieth day before an election (September 25, 2014 for the November elections).
-Ballots are available for overseas and military voters on September 19, 2014 for the November general election.
+You may submit an application anytime during the calendar year of an election; however ballots are not available until the fortieth day before an election.
+Ballots are available for overseas and military voters 46 days prior to the election.
 Your application may be mailed, faxed, or personally delivered to your county auditor’s office.

 You may live in a county using mail ballot elections (at least one polling place must be open on Election Day).
 In such counties a mail ballot application is required to be sent to every active voter between the 50th and 40th day before the election.
 The application is also to be printed in the County Official Newspaper.